-Gardening can be dangerous if you are careless, in a rush or are tired.
-Make safety a priority by taking some simple precautions to stay safe in your garden.
+Gardening can be dangerous if you’re careless, in a rush or are tired.
+Make garden safety your top priority with some simple tips to stay safe.

-Gardening will often involve heavy lifting, often in awkward positions.
+Gardening and homesteading work often involves heavy lifting in awkward positions.
 This can cause all kinds of stress on your back, legs, shoulders, neck and arms.
 So a few tips on how to minimize back injuries so you can continue to work in your garden instead of being in agony.

 - lift with your legs